Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 # 🤖 **Understanding the Two 'Brains' Behind BulldozerPriceGenius**

 BulldozerPriceGenius employs a sophisticated **dual-model architecture** that ensures reliable bulldozer price predictions under all deployment conditions.
-This innovative approach combines a high-accuracy machine learning model with a lightweight statistical fallback, providing users with consistent service even when facing technical constraints.
+This innovative approach combines a high-accuracy machine learning model with a lightweight precision price tool, providing users with consistent service even when facing technical constraints.

 ## 🧠 **The Dual-Model Architecture**